csiwek/sipptam/README.md

 Syncing the execution of scenarios is something that definitely can make the testrun to pass or to fail.
 Sipptam makes sure the execution is made as the user wants. **The order which scenarios are selected defines the scenarios order execution.** Let's see an example.

 #### Example
-We have a folder with Having this folder:
+We have a folder with multiple scenarios:
 - `(...)`
 - `/tmp/test-0000.xml`
 - `/tmp/test-0001_a.xml`